PaleNeutron/streamlitgo/README.md

 ## Usage

-Just use `streamlitgo` instead of `streamlit` in your command line.
+Just create your own `stgo.py` in your working directory and use `streamlitgo` instead of `streamlit` in your command line.

 ```bash
 streamlitgo run your_script.py